kianby/pecosys/README.md

 ### Pecosys server

+**How does it works?**

-The server is written in PYTHON and it must be linked to HTTP server in order to process form submission.
+The server is written in PYTHON.
+Pecosys servers acts as an HTTP server accepting POST requests.
+Thus it must be linked to HTTP server in order to process form submission.
 If you use APACHE, it can be performed using PROXY module.
-If you use NginX, I provide a configuration sample under **nginx** directory.
+A sample configuration for NginX is provided under **nginx** directory.

+An email account is dedicated to Pecosys server.
+This email is used for interactions with blog administrator.

+GIT is a central piece of Pecosys server.
+Pecosys get access to a GIT clone of the blog.
+When a new comment is posted via the blog performs two things:

+-    a notification email is sent to the blog administrator
+-    a new GIT branch is created and the comment is committed into this branch

+The blog administrator receives an email describing the comment and he has to reply.
+A quick reply is a go for publishing whereas a reply starting with "NO" means the comment must be discarded.

+Pecosys servers polls its emails inbox every minute in order to process replies.
+If the administrator requested to discard the comment the comment branch is deleted.
+Otherwise the comment branch is merged to the master branch and it is eventually pushed to origin.

+Server configuration is stored in a file named **config.json**.
+The configuration is divided into four sections:

+-    **imap**: this section contains authentication parameters to access email inbox.
+-    **smtp**: the server sends outgoing emails to the blog administrator when a new comment is posted.
+This section contains authentication parameters to send emails.
+-    **post**: this section contains listening address and port for HTTP POST server, source email and destination email used to send notifications on new comment posting.
+-    **git**: this sections contains the path to GIT repository, the sub-directory contains comments files and a boolean indicating if a push to origin is expected.
+If you manage GIT in a central workflow you probably want to push changes to the central bare repository.